Actipro/WPF-Controls/Documentation/topics/syntaxeditor/text-parsing/advanced-text/line-commenting.md

 Range line commenters are used in languages like XML where `<!-- -->` should be used to comment out lines of text.
 To accomplish this, create a [RangeLineCommenter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter) object.

 [RangeLineCommenter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter) already has the comment and uncomment code implemented.
-However it defines a [StartDelimiter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter.StartDelimiter) and [EndDelimiter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter.EndDelimiter) properties that must be set to the start and end comment delimiters for your language.
+However, it defines a [StartDelimiter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter.StartDelimiter) and [EndDelimiter](xref:ActiproSoftware.Text.Implementation.RangeLineCommenter.EndDelimiter) properties that must be set to the start and end comment delimiters for your language.

 For XML, the start delimiter would be set to the string `<!--` and the end delimiter would be set to the string `-->`.